DizNicolasAmor/brownie-simple-token/README.md

 - Create an account in https://moralis.io/
 - Create a server in Polygon network (and other networks if you will use them).
 - Then, go to "Speedy nodes" and copy your mumbai endpoint.
-Replace the host value in `polygon-mumbai_setting.bash` with the value you just copied.
+Replace the host value in `add_mumbai_moralis.bash` file with the value you just copied.
-- Run `polygon-mumbai_setting.bash` script.
-This scripts adds a network to brownie.
+- In the terminal, run `bash ./scripts/add_mumbai_moralis.bash`: this scripts adds a network to brownie.
 - You can confirm the network was added by running: `brownie networks list` and check that `mumbai_moralis` is on that list.
 - Useful link: https://moralis.io/how-to-create-your-own-erc-20-token-in-10-minutes/